resource-watch/slate/source/includes/api/_areas_v2.md

 }
 ```

-This endpoint, by default, returns all the areas associated with the user who made the request.
-You can also provide the `all=true` flag as a query parameter to see all existing areas (this option will only be taken into account for ADMIN users).
+The same `v2/areas` endpoint, used to retrieve all of the logged user's areas, can be used to retrieve ALL areas (for all users).
+To trigger this behavior, all you need to do is provide the `all=true` flag as a query parameter - **keep in mind this option will only be taken into account for ADMIN users** (i.e. if the logged user is not an ADMIN, the `all=true` flag is ignored and the logged user's areas are returned).

-**This endpoint requires authentication, and it will return 401 Unauthorized if none is provided.**

 For a detailed description of each field, check out the [Area reference](#area-reference) section.